Tdoucette7/my-first-repo/README.md

 This is my first repository on GitHub!
 This is my first edit to the README.md file.
 This is my first edit to the README.md file.

+This is an edit made by Student 1.